awslabs/gluonts/docs/tutorials/hyperparameter_tuning/hp_tuning_with_optuna.md

 tss = list(ts_it)
 ```

 We can examine the first element of these lists (that corresponds to the first time series of the dataset).
 Let's start with the list containing the time series, i.e., `tss`.
-We expect the first entry of `tss` to contain the (target of the) first time series of `electricity.test`.
+We expect the first entry of `tss` to contain the (target of the) first time series in the test data.

 ```python